← Beyond the Pitch Eliminated

 Where to Eat in DFW

-Ecuadorian-specific is rare in DFW — La Tierrita in Lewisville (verify hours) is the most-cited Ecuadorian spot in the metroplex, doing encebollado and ceviche the way coastal Ecuadorians want it.
-If they're closed or you can't make Lewisville, the workaround is a good Peruvian ceviche bar — Ecuadorian and Peruvian coastal food share the same DNA, and a Peruvian like Inca's Grill (Carrollton) will scratch the itch.
-Or commit fully and find a Colombian spot doing fish soups; encebollado has cousins all the way up the Pacific coast.
+Ecuadorian-specific is rare in DFW — La Tierrita in Lewisville is the most-cited Ecuadorian spot in the metroplex, doing encebollado and ceviche the way coastal Ecuadorians want it.
+If they're closed or you can't make Lewisville, the workaround is a good Peruvian ceviche bar — Ecuadorian and Peruvian coastal food share the same DNA, and Inka's Peruvian in Lewisville (1329 S Stemmons Fwy) will scratch the itch.
+Inca's Cafe in Carrollton, the old standby, closed in 2026.

 The Music